Truffaut returns to Antoine Doinel in Stolen Kisses, a comedy from 1968 out on Blu-ray from Artificial Eye.

 Truffaut made a few stipulations to his co-writers Claude de Givray and Bernard Revon.
-Firstly, the film would be called Baisers voles.
+Firstly, the film would be called Baisers volés (Stolen Kisses).
 Secondly it would begin with Antoine being discharged from the army.
-Also it would include a scene where a beautiful woman (Delphine Seyrig) asks Antoine if he likes music, and he, flustered by his attraction to her, says “Yes, sir”.
+Also it would include a scene where a beautiful woman (Delphine Seyrig, playing the wife of Antoine’s boss) asks Antoine if he likes music, and he, flustered by his attraction to her, says “Yes, sir”.
 In general, Truffaut concentrated on the love story between Antoine and Christine (Claude Jade) while his co-writers dealt with the situations Antoine found himself in – as a hotel clerk, a private detective, a shoe salesman and a TV repair man.

 Stolen Kisses was made in the middle of turmoil: 1968 was the year when Paris’s students went onto the streets.
-At the time, Truffaut was defending Henri Langlois’s sacking from the Cinematheque Française.
-(The film is dedicated to him.)
+At the time, Truffaut was defending Henri Langlois from his sacking from the Cinematheque Française, which had happened four days after the start of production.
+(The film is dedicated to Langlois.)
 But Stolen Kisses is lighter than air: not for nothing was Truffaut a fan of Ernst Lubitsch.
 The episodic storyline is more tightly knit together that at first appears and Truffaut’s camerawork is fluidity itself.
-Stolen Kisses was the first of the Doinel films to be shot in colour, and Denys Clerval’s camerawork has a naturalness that Truffaut would later refine in his many collaborations with Nestor Almendros – which would include two further Doinel films, Bed and Board (Domicile conjugal, 1970) and L’amour en fuite (Love on the Run, 1979).
+Stolen Kisses was the first of the Doinel films to be shot in colour, and Denys Clerval’s camerawork has a naturalness that Truffaut would later refine in his many collaborations with Nestor Almendros – which would include Bed and Board and the final Doinel film, Love on the Run (L’amour en fuite.
+Marie-France Pisier makes a brief, uncredited appearance as Colette, whom Antoine meets by chance in the street.